qgustavor/mega/readme.md

 * `name` - File name *required*
 * `attributes` - Object of file attributes.
 * `size` - File size.
-Note that because Mega's API needs final data length before uploading can start, streaming only fully works if you specify the size of your data.
+Note that because MEGA's API needs final data length before uploading can start, streaming only fully works if you specify the size of your data.
 Otherwise it needs to first buffer your data to determine the size.
 * `target` - Target directory file object or node ID.
 Defaults to `storage.root`.

 ### storage.mkdir(options | name, callback)